 Have you ever looked back and realised that you missed an opportunity, did not understand what was being offered to you?
 Sometimes you are just not ready to make the leap into unknown waters, but luckily the opportunity can come round again.
 That is what happened to me – twice.

-My next missed opportunity was when I joined WIBN (Women in Business Network) started by Jan Ibbott and the Harpenden group was relatively new.
-It took several invites from her for me to decide to go along to the friendly lunchtime meetings and there I met two significant people who have changed my life for the better.
-The first was Khim Guan who demonstrated Qigong and invited us to a tester class in St Albans.
-I went along and since then Qigong has been part of my life keeping me flexible and healthy.
-The second person, Catherine Joyce, invited us to join a multi level marketing business called Utility Warehouse Discount Club, part of TelecomPlus.
+My next missed opportunity was when I started networking and Catherine Joyce, invited us to join a MLM business called Utility Warehouse Discount Club, part of TelecomPlus.
 It offered utilities such as energy and telephone.
-I was living and working in business premises with a BT contract and one of the first companies offering energy bills by email.
-With contracts, I did not take up her offer being unable to switch at that time.
-I made the big mistake of receiving a letter that started:- “You do not have to do anything.….” shortly before that energy contract ended and so got rolled into a more expensive one with higher daily standing charge and unit rates.
-When I found out and could do nothing to stop the contract I made sure that I was ready and gave notice in good time and when the contract ended left that company.
-I remembered Utility Warehouse.
-I was then in a BNI group in St Albans and so when asked I immediately said yes I was ready to switch.
+I was in contract and did not take up her offer being unable to switch at that time.
+I made the big mistake of receiving a letter that started:- “You do not have to do anything.….” shortly before the energy contract ended and so got rolled into a more expensive one with higher costs.
+When the contract ended I was ready to switch.
 I also by then understood that there was a business opportunity as well.
 I wanted something extra in my life that would give me financial security.
-I delved deep into the company, its directors, its structure, its ethics and I liked what I found, so I joined.
+I delved deep into Utility Warehouse, its directors, its structure, its ethics and I liked what I found, so I joined.
 But what if…….I had joined when I had first been invited?
 I would have been six years further on in growing a reliable monthly royalty income.

 My earlier learning from Amway gave me a head start to set a goal.
 My first goal was to have an extra £200 a month.
 I soon doubled that and so I realised that although it is good to set realistic goals, it is also important to know that they will need to be re-visited and revised as you progress.